top of page

 Here are a few practical steps that can help:

-• In addition to the surveyor’s research, clients may provide any available prior surveys or legal descriptions upfront to reduce research delays (if available)
+• In addition to the surveyor’s research, you may provide any available prior surveys or legal descriptions upfront to reduce research delays (if available).

 Work with Apex Land Surveying and Mapping LLC for Your ALTA/NSPS Land Title Survey